makhmudjumanazarov/Google-Cloud-CPU-ONNX-Deploy-via-ngrok-with-streamlit-face-detecion/README.md

  [Alt Text](images/1.png)
 </pre>
 <pre>
-If you have problems installing Python, use the following <a href= "https://www.linuxcapable.com/how-to-install-python-3-9-on-debian-linux/#Section-1-Install-Python-39-via-source-on-Debian-12-11-or-10"> link </a>.
+If you have problems installing Python, use the following <a href= "https://www.linuxcapable.com/how-to-install-python-3-9-on-debian-linux/#Section-1-Install-Python-39-via-source-on-Debian-12-11-or-10">link</a>.
 </pre>

 <br />